blueshed/chat/readme.md

 formating, testing, documentation and the rest?
 If asked I can drum up the pylint, axblack, pytest, sphinx, but I won't use rest; rpcs for me.

-To start we create a Makefile - it's steps are simple if you don't have Make:
+To start we create a Makefile - its steps are simple if you don't have Make:

 - create a virtual environment called venv
 - activate and install nodeenv and tornado
 - create a node virtual environment called nenv

+## Makefile

 ```bash
     setup: